Magical Christmas Markets Around the World

 St. Nicholas will appear at the Christmas market in downtown Georgetown, Colorado, along with carolers in Victorian dress, dancers and other entertainers.
 This pretty mountain town is a perfect setting for all the traditional market offerings, along with horse-drawn carriage rides and a Santa Lucia Children’s Procession.

 Shop for Colorado wines, art, jewelry, antiques, and, of course, European Christmas gifts and décor.
 This market is open for two weekends, Dec.
-3-4 and Dec.
-10-11.
+2 through Dec.
+10.

 Nuremberg Christkindlesmarkt, Germany